LisaAnne/LocalizingMoments/README.md

 ### Annotations

 To access the dataset, please look at the json files in the "data" folder.
-The json files contain a list of data points which are stored as dict structures with the following fields:
+Our annotations include descriptions which are temporally grounded in videos.
+For easier annotation, each video is split into 5-second temporal chunks.
+The first temporal chunk correpsonds to seconds 0-5 in the video, the second temporal chunk correpsonds to seconds 5-10, etc.

-annotation_id: Annotation ID for data point
+* annotation_id: Annotation ID for data point

-description: Description for a specific video segment
+* description: Description for a specific video segment

-video: Video ID
+* video: Video ID

-times: Ground truth time points marked by annotators.
-There are four times corresponding to four different annotators.
-For each time, the first number indicates the GIF in which the moment start, and the second number indicated the GIF in which the moment ends.
-A time of [3,3] indicates that the moment started on second 3*5=15 and ended on moment (3+1)*5=20.
+* times: Ground truth time points marked by annotators.
+The time points indicate which chunk includes the start of the moment and which chunk includes the end of the moment.
+An annotation of (3,3) indicates that a moment starts at second 3*5=15 seconds and ends at second (3+1)*5=20 seconds.
+An annotation of (1,4) indicates that a moment starts at second 1*5=5 seconds and ends at second (4+1)*5=20 seconds.

-download_link: A download link for the video
+* download_link: A download link for the video

-num_segments:  How many GIFs were shown to annotators.
-Some videos are a little shorter than 25 seconds, so were split into five GIFs instead of six.
+* num_segments:  Some videos are a little shorter than 25 seconds, so were split into five GIFs instead of six.

 ### Getting the Videos